varigence/docs/bimlflex/user-guide/concurrent-development.md

 ---
 # Concurrent Development

 Most BimlFlex deployments feature several teams working on the same Data Warehouse at the same time.
-A successful combination of concurrent development and Data Warehouse management normally use several features in BimlFlex for support.
+A successful combination of concurrent development and Data Warehouse management normally uses several features in BimlFlex for support.
 A sample process is described below.

 Supporting documentation: @bimlflex-continuous-integration-and-continuous-delivery